 If you need more than that when solving tickets, consider upgrading your subscription to the Enterprise solution.

-Automated workflows are designed for managing intricate business processes with multiple steps, often operating in the background of daily tasks.
+Automation rules are designed for managing intricate business processes with multiple steps, often operating in the background of daily tasks.
 Users can set conditions using logical operators to trigger swift responses.
-By selecting actions from a drop-down list, these workflows automate repetitive or manual tasks when specified conditions are met, thus saving time.
+By selecting actions from a drop-down list, these rules automate repetitive or manual tasks when specified conditions are met, thus saving time.
 They are flexible and capable of integrating various tasks within an organization.

 On the contrary, macros are more focused and simpler, intended for automating repetitive tasks within a specific context.
 Macros consist solely of actions without accompanying conditions, as there’s no automated ticket assessment to determine their relevance.
 Agents manually assess tickets and apply macros as needed.
 Typically created by users, macros prove especially beneficial for enhancing personal or team productivity.